-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
-You can use Personal Capital to help monitor illegal use of your credit cards and other accounts with their tracking software.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
+You can use Empower to help monitor illegal use of your credit cards and other accounts with their tracking software.

 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

 After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
 Definitely run your numbers to see how you’re doing.

 I’ve been using Empower since 2012 and have seen my net worth skyrocket during this time thanks to better money management.